CaseyAMeakin/Bookmarks/README.md

 This is a simple Django/SQLite3/Bootstrap.js website application to manage URL bookmarks.

-This was an excercise to develop a website from back to front.
+This was an excercise to develop a website from back to front in an afternoon.

 It features